Ticks on dogs – identification & treatment

 Symptoms may include:

-- Joint pain, lameness or limping (this can shift to different legs, too)
+- Joint pain, lameness, or limping (this can shift to different legs).

 How to prevent Lyme disease

-Just like most things, prevention is better than a cure and with no vaccines available to prevent some of the tick-borne diseases then it’s important to learn the best prevention methods.
+As with most things, prevention is better than a cure when it comes to dealing with ticks.
+There are currently no vaccines available to prevent some tick-borne diseases, so it’s vital to learn the best tick prevention methods:

 - Speak to your vet about tick prevention products.
-By speaking to your vet, you’ll be able to learn which product is safe and effective for your dog.
-Tick prevention products mean that you won’t have to worry about your pet bringing home one of these parasites.
+By speaking to your vet, you’ll discover which products are safe and effective for your dog.
+Tick prevention products can offer peace of mind if you’re worried about your dog bringing home one of these parasites.

 - Check your pooch for ticks every day, especially if they’ve been out and about or just come in from a walk.
-If you find one, remove it right away using a tick hook as described above.
+If you find a tick, remove it right away using a tick hook – as described above.

 Looking for more dog advice?